|Wright State Orthopaedic Surgery, Sports Medicine & Rehabilitation

 Although a break can occur in any of these bones, the most serious breaks happen near the joints.
 This is particularly true when the fracture occurs at the base of the thumb near the wrist.

 Thumb fractures are usually caused by direct stress, such as from a fall.
 A thumb fracture may happen when a ball catches and pulls the thumb back.
-Some fractures may be caused indirectly, from twisting or muscle contractions, as in such contact sports as wrestling, hockey, football, and skiing.
+Some fractures may be caused indirectly, from twisting or muscle contractions, as occur in wrestling, hockey, football, and skiing.
 People with a history of bone disease or calcium deficiency are especially at risk.

 The risk of a thumb fracture can be lessened by using protective taping, padding, or other equipment.
 Developing strength in the hands through exercise and proper nutrition can also provide some protection.

 - Limited or no ability to move the thumb